Alfa Romeo Logo

 1910 – 1915

 The debut logo contains all the iconic values associated with the automobile manufacturing enterprise’s area.
-A round badge is a basis—a seal, where legendary symbols are placed.
-Along the edge is a wide strip with the names the company “Alfa” and the city “Milano.”
+A round badge serves as the basis for a seal, where legendary symbols are typically placed.
+Along the edge is a wide strip bearing the company name “Alfa” and the city name “Milano.”
 On both sides, they are separated by two Flemish knots.
-They are shaped like a figure eight, so they represent infinity.
+They are shaped like a figure eight, representing infinity.

 A thin strip runs vertically through the central part, forming two identical fields.
 On the left side is a red cross on a white background.
-It is associated with Milan and is a great Christian symbol and a tribute to the Milanese knights.
+It is associated with Milan and is a significant Christian symbol, as well as a tribute to the Milanese knights.
 On the right side is a huge Biscione snake swallowing a person.
 It reflects power and omnipotence, being the heraldic sign of the Visconti family, the most respected in the city.

 1915 – 1925

-The designers corrected the emblem concerning the rebranding: the company received the name Alfa-Romeo after the purchase.
+The designers corrected the emblem in relation to the rebranding: the company received the name Alfa Romeo after the purchase.
 This word is located on the wide rim.
 The font of the text has also changed.
 The signs became large, wide, and white.
 The color was also worked out: there is much gold in the logo (on the nodes, crown, all lines, and letters).
 The dark blue background is replaced with a light blue one.

 1925 – 1933